inbrainai/inBrainSurveys_SDK/README.md

 1) Press ‘+’ to Locate the **InBrainSurveys_SDK_Swift.framework** file in your file hierarchy.
 2) Once selected, add to your Embedded Binaries.

-# Usage
-Once *pod install* command is complete, from now on open .xcworkspace file for your project.

-Add **import InBrainSurveys_SDK_Swift** to begin using SDK in your code

 # Configuration
 You’ll need to have 4 items: